GrafDuckula/CS6300-Team/GroupProject/Design-Team/design-description.md

 vii.
 Leave time
 viii.
 Gym Membership Allowance
 d.
 Be offered to perform another comparison or go back to the main menu.
-    >When choosing compare job offers.
-JobManager will provide the full list of job offers, based on its score which is calculated through JobComparision. compareJobs() can compare the details of the two jobs and show the details.
+    >When choosing to compare job offers, JobManager will provide the full list of job offers, based on its score which is calculated through JobComparision.
+    The function compareJobs() can compare the details of the two jobs and show the details.
 After comparison, GUI button can link to previous job offers page, or main menu.

 6. When ranking jobs, a job’s score is computed as the weighted sum of:
 AYS + AYB + GYM + (LT * AYS / 260) - ((260 - 52 * RWT) * (AYS / 260) / 8)